 Magnolia Tree - Size Shipped In 1-3 Feet in Height

 The majestic, fragrant, beautiful magnolia tree is part of a large genus of flowering plant species that has about 210 members.
-Named after Pierre Magnol, a French botanist, magnolias are divided into two basic groups.
+Named after Pierre Magnol, a French botanist, magnolias are divided into two primary groups.
 One group is found primarily in East and Southeast Asia.
 The other type flourishes in eastern North America, the Caribbean, Central and South America.
 The star magnolia and the saucer magnolia flower in early spring.
-The sweetbay magnolia, Southern magnolia and others flower in late spring and early summer.
+The sweetbay magnolia, Southern magnolia, and others blossom in late spring and early summer.

-Ideally magnolia trees should be planted in acidic soil that remains moist and cool but never floods.
-It has a shallow root system and care must be taken so it isn't trampled, compacted or broken.
-Well-drained sand-based soil with acid-forming organic matter and a 4 to 5 inch layer of mulch is a good choice for planting magnolias.
-Moist acidic clay soil or loamy soils can also work well.
+Ideally, magnolia trees should be planted in acidic soil that remains moist and cool but never floods.
+It has a shallow root system, and care must be taken, so it isn't trampled, compacted or broken.
+Well-drained sand-based soil with acid-forming organic matter and a 4 to 5-inch layer of mulch is an excellent choice for planting magnolias.
+Moist, acidic clay soil or loamy soils can also work well.

-People love magnolias because of their dramatic foliage and glorious flowers.
+People love magnolias because of their dramatic foliage and fabulous flowers.
 Plus they require very little care and are pest and disease resistant.
-Magnolia can flourish in harsh Southern summers, are beautiful year-round and their seeds and foliage attract migrating birds.
-Available in a wide variety species and varieties.
+Magnolia can flourish in harsh Southern summers, are beautiful year-round, and their seeds and foliage attract migrating birds.
+Available in a full variety species and varieties.